DanielAlmeidaJoao/golang_projects/tcpChannel/notes.md

 * Remove a protocol after they have been registered
 * Add a protocol after all the others have started
 * Should ** CustomConnection ** have an instance of the TCPCHannel ??
+* Find a way to gobabel block the main thread